simontaen/Passions/Notes.md

 * Show a spinner on the Artwork cell images when loading

 ## Artist and Album Info
-* Opening App several times from a Push stacks the new Album Info views on top of each other (discard any that is showing)
 * Artist Info: no image leads to misplaced releasedate view (for a short period before it appears) - changed FCIImageCache maximumCount

 # 2.0